© Crown copyright 2021

 You will be able to be refunded for necessary SSP paid to self-isolating PAs.
 SSP will be paid out through payroll and claimed back via HMRC.
 If you use a payroll provider, they will deal with this for you.
 This refund will be for up to 2 weeks per employee.
 See the employer guide to sick pay.

 If you use payroll software to run your payroll yourself, then you will be required to pay SSP to your PA from your direct payment, and reclaim this from HMRC.

-If your PA has COVID-19 symptoms but does not want to get tested
+If your PA, or somebody who provides care and support for you, has COVID-19 symptoms but does not want to get tested

-In these circumstances, your PA should follow government advice and self-isolate.
-As your PA has COVID-19 symptoms, under no circumstance should they continue to provide you with care and support until after the necessary quarantine period.
+In these circumstances, the individual who provides you with care and support should follow government advice and self-isolate.
+As they have COVID-19 symptoms, under no circumstance should they continue to provide you with care and support until after the necessary quarantine period.
 See more information on self-isolating.

 There are no plans to fund transport costs.
 If your PA thinks this is required, they should discuss this with the CCG/LA who provided the direct payment.

 If your PA is not able to travel to get a test, home tests delivered to the PA’s door are now available.

 Antibody testing is now available across England and is also being provided free of charge to anyone employed in adult social care.
 Personal assistants who provide for the care and support needs of adults are eligible, across health and social care, and also when employed by self-funders.